21324142

 前もって履修しておくことが望ましい科目

-Prior knowledge is not required, but an interest in and curiosity about solid-state physics, semiconductor engineering, and chemical thermodynamics is helpful.
+No prior specialized knowledge is required; however, a keen interest and curiosity in solid-state physics, semiconductor engineering, and chemical thermodynamics are highly encouraged.

 教科書等